dearhive/MashShare/readme.txt

 = High Performance =

-Mashshare Social Media ecosystem is *coded well and developed for high performance*.
+MashShare Social Media ecosystem is *coded well and developed for high performance*.
 It´s making full use of available persistant and non persistant caching techniques.
-Mashshare loads only the Javascript and php object classes it needs at the moment of execution, making it small and fast and easy extensible by third party developer.
+MashShare loads only the Javascript and php object classes it needs at the moment of execution, making it small and fast and easy extensible by third party developer.

 <blockquote>
-<h4>How proven fast is Mashshare?</h4>
+<h4>How proven fast is MashShare?</h4>

 <p>This are a few example metrics from the <a href="https://wordpress.org/plugins/p3-profiler/">P3 (Plugin Performance Profiler)</a> plugin, using <a href="http://wptest.io/">WP Test Data</a>, and the default settings of several
 popular plugins,
-along with the WordPress Core and Twenty Fourteen theme for reference purposes compared with Mashshare Social Media Icons:
+along with the WordPress Core and Twenty Fourteen theme for reference purposes compared with MashShare Social Media Icons:

 Thanks to [JS Morisset](https://profiles.wordpress.org/jsmoriss/ "Social Sharing benchmark") for the idea of creating a common list of benchmarked plugins</p>

 <ul>
-        <li><strong>0.0166</strong> secs - <em><strong>Mashshare Social Media Icons SEO Share Buttons v2.1.2 (no Add-Ons)</strong></em></li>
+        <li><strong>0.0166</strong> secs - <em><strong>MashShare Social Media Icons SEO Share Buttons v2.1.2 (no Add-Ons)</strong></em></li>
 	<li><strong>0.0174</strong> secs - Facebook v1.5.5</li>
 	<li><strong>0.0176</strong> secs - WPSSO Social Sharing Buttons (SSB) v1.0.10 + WPSSO</li>
 	<li><strong>0.0181</strong> secs - MailPoet Newsletters (aka Wysija Newsletters) v2.6.11</li>